 1. Is it a good time to buy Chainlink?

 It depends on whether you’re in for the long haul or just looking to trade it quickly to try to make a quick profit.
-If you’re positive about its prospects and have a long term vision, it may well be a good time to buy.
+If you’re positive about its prospects and have a long term vision, then it’s better to get started sooner rather than later.

 As for short term traders, there are a few more factors at play.
 You should consider the current price and whether it looks like a good opportunity, and think about using some tools and charts to predict how that price is likely to move.
 Here is some of our own market analysis to help you: